 Cast and Creative

-Alongside J.K Rowling, Jack Thorne and John Tiffany, the creative team for Harry Potter and the Cursed Child will include prolific movement director Steven Hoggett, who is best known for his work on The Curious Incident of the Dog in the Night Time.
-The production will also feature set design by Christine Jones, costume by Katrina Lindsay, special effects by Jeremy Chernick, lighting by Neil Austin, sound by Gareth Fry and music by Imogen Heap.
+Alongside J.K Rowling, Jack Thorne and John Tiffany, the creative team for Harry Potter and the Cursed Child includes prolific movement director Steven Hoggett, who is best known for his work on The Curious Incident of the Dog in the Night Time.
+The production also features set design by Christine Jones, costume by Katrina Lindsay, special effects by Jeremy Chernick, lighting by Neil Austin, sound by Gareth Fry and music by Imogen Heap.

 Show Lengths and Times

-Harry Potter and the Cursed Child is set to open at the Palace Theatre London July 30th, with early previews beginning June 7th 2016.
-On Wednesdays, Saturdays and Sundays, there will be a matinee of Part One and an evening performance of Part Two.
+Harry Potter and the Cursed Child opened at the Palace Theatre London July 30th, with early previews beginning June 7th 2016.
+On Wednesdays, Saturdays and Sundays, there are matinees of Part One and an evening performance of Part Two.
 One ticket secures the same seat for both shows on the same day.
 Thursdays provide an evening performance of Part One, with Part Two on Friday Evening.

 Suitable for Children?